 - Neglect responsibilities and relationships while using or looking for the drug

 A treatment program that offers medical detox can help Demerol users break this cycle and successfully get sober.
-Call a treatment provider for help finding a program that fits your needs.
+Call a treatment provider for help finding a facility.

 Understanding Demerol (Meperidine)

-Demerol is the brand name for an injectable form of meperidine, an opioid painkiller that is also referred to as pethidine.
-Classified as a narcotic analgesic, the drug is used to treat moderate to severe pain, with effects similar to morphine or oxycodone.
-Although Demerol is only one-tenth as potent as morphine, it is short acting and has a high risk of abuse.
+Demerol is the brand name for an injectable form of Meperidine, an Opioid Painkiller that is also referred to as Pethidine.
+Classified as a Narcotic Analgesic, the drug is used to treat moderate to severe pain and has effects similar to Morphine or Oxycodone.
+Although Demerol is only one-tenth as potent as Morphine, it is short-acting and has a high risk of abuse.

 Demerol is rarely prescribed outside of a hospital setting.

-As classified by the Controlled Substances Act, Demerol is a schedule II controlled substance—it cannot legally be obtained without a prescription.
-Some people who abuse Demerol buy it on the streets under the names “dillies,” “D” or “dust.”
+As classified by the Controlled Substances Act, Demerol is a schedule II controlled substance — it cannot legally be obtained without a prescription.
+Some people who abuse Demerol buy it on the street under the names “Dillies,” “D,” or “Dust.”

-Many people unknowingly become addicted to painkillers like Demerol because they don’t realize they’re abusing the substance.
-They may start out taking the drug as prescribed for pain, but once tolerance sets in, they start increasing their dose to better feel relief.
-Eventually, they develop a physical dependence on the drug, which is often (but not always) followed by a psychological dependence—in other words, they’re hooked.
+Many people unknowingly become addicted to Painkillers like Demerol because they don’t realize they’re abusing the substance.
+They may start out taking the drug as prescribed for pain; once tolerance sets in, however, they start increasing their dose to better feel relief.
+Eventually, they develop a physical dependence on the drug, which is often (but not always) followed by a psychological dependence — in other words, they’re hooked.

-Using Demerol in higher doses, more frequently or for longer than prescribed are all considered abuse of this drug.
+Using Demerol in higher doses than prescribed, using Demerol more frequently than prescribed, or continuing use after the course of treatment has ended all constitute abuse of this drug.

 Looking for a place to start?